wasm32-unknown-unknown

 • sign-ext

 If you're compiling WebAssembly code for an engine that does not support a feature in LLVM's default feature set then the feature must be disabled at compile time.
-Note, though, that enabled features may be used in the standard library or precompiled libraries shipped via rustup.
-This means that not only does your own code need to be compiled with the correct set of flags but the Rust standard library additionally must be recompiled.
+There are two approaches to choose from:

 Compiling all code for the initial release of WebAssembly looks like: